Chess in Alaska: Far North Chess Era

+Last Frontier Chess Foundation Era

+In January 2019, five individuals formed the Last Frontier Chess Foundation and its executive board: Camilla Malchoff as the president, Blaine Webb as the vice president, Alex Zmijewski as the secretary, Drea Ferrell as the treasurer, and Jonathon Singler as the state delegate.
+This organization became the official USCF state affiliate.

+The Last Frontier Chess Foundation held its first major event Oct.
+12, 2019 for National Chess Day 2019.
+The organization had just been given its state affiliate status at the USCF Delegates meeting in Orlando, Florida.
+One notable player who played at the event was Mike Abron, who became the first African American to play in a USCF rated tournament in all 50 states.

+In November 2019, the Last Frontier Chess Foundation hosted two chess events at Alaska Pacific University: APU November Blitz 2019 and APU 2019 November Quick Open.

+Chess saw a surge in popularity during the Coronavirus lockdown.
+In the midst of the pandemic, the Last Frontier Chess Foundation held two online annual state championship events.

+In October 2020, the Last Frontier Chess Foundation won first place for State Percentage Gained in USCF's Membership Appreciation Program.
+This program recognizes chess organizations that sign up new USCF members.

+The 2021 state championship was the organization's last chess event.
+From 2021 to 2024, no organization that claimed to be the USCF Alaska state affiliate held statewide tournaments.
+However, regional chess organizations would continue to host events.
 On National Chess Day 2023, chess players from Illinois competed in a Fairbanks chess tournament.
+This event was hosted by the Fairbanks Chess Club at the University of Alaska Fairbanks.
 At the tournament, Megan Chen became the first woman to play a rated tournament in all 50 states.

+Alaska Chess Federation Era

+The Alaska Chess Foundation was founded in 2024, which became the USCF Alaska state affiliate.
+This organization was described by Alaska Public Media as Alaska's "first state chapter in more than half of a decade."

 On January 26, 2024, West Homer Elementary School hosted a chess tournament.
 The event consisted of competitors from Chapman School, Connections, Fireweed Academy, McNeil Canyon Elementary, West Homer Elementary and Homer Middle School.
 The tournament was orchestrated by a local volunteer.

 In 2024, a group of Alaskans established the Alaska Chess Club.
 The club hosts tournaments at the Mendenhall Valley Public Library conference room in Juneau.
 A KTOO article documenting the club's seventh tournament was published on December 20, 2024.
 In the article, tournament organizer Maen Wolf stated that he started the club to expand over-the-board chess opportunities in the area.

 The state's largest chess tournament in 2024 was an event in Soldotna hosted by the Arctic Chess Club.
 The tournament consisted of 33 players.

 On May 18, 2025, the Sitka Chess Club hosted its first USCF chess tournament at Harrigan Centennial Hall.

 The first state championship since 2013 will take place on October 4, 2025.